Review of the Subea/Tribord Easybreath Full-Face Snorkeling Mask

 Hair in the way!

 This is not a specific problem of the Tribord/Subea mask but is valid for all types of snorkel and scuba masks.
-A full face mask has an advantage over regular masks when it comes to you having a mustache as it still provides a tight fit in that case.
+A full-face mask has an advantage over regular masks when it comes to you having a mustache as it still provides a tight fit in that case.
 A traditional mask will leak if you have a mustache.

 However, beard hair is not your only hair issue with a snorkel mask.
-If you have long hair or bangs and you don’t get them out of the way when you put the mask on then the effect is the same as if you have a beard.
+If you have long hair or bangs and you don’t get them out of the way when you put the full-face snorkel mask on, then the effect is the same as if you have a beard.

 How to put it on

-Putting on a large mask like the Easybreath seems complicated at first.
+Putting on a large full-face snorkel mask like the Easybreath seems complicated at first.
 It’s pretty easy.
 You have to make sure that your hair is out of the way.
 The straps allow adjusting the fit of the mask until it sits perfectly tight yet comfortable on your face.

 Then push the straps into their place and pull them tight.
-Putting the mask on straight from the front will usually reduce a chance that a hair gets caught between your skin and the skirt of the mask.
+Putting the mask on straight from the front will usually reduce the chance that a hair gets caught between your skin and the skirt of the Tribord Easybreath full-face snorkel mask.
 If you slide the goggles from the top of your head, then you most likely will catch strands of hair that will prevent a watertight seal.

 How do you take care of your Subea Easybreath?

 The lens of the mask is polycarbonate, and as such, it can scratch.
 Placing the lens into sand or onto sharp rock is a recipe for ending up with a scratched visor!
 If you’re on the beach, then place the mask with the lens pointing up into the sand, so it sits on the skirt.

 It can even get as bad as preventing the floating device in the snorkel from closing up the snorkel.
-So, rinse with fresh water after each use.
+So, rinse the Tribord Easybreath full-face snorkeling mask with fresh water after each use.
 If you want to be extra thorough, then clean again before you place the snorkel into the mask before you go snorkeling.